 - Pages containing a lot of mathematics were written entirely in Latex and then converted to WordPress format using the Python program Latex2wp.
 For the most part, Latex2wp “just works”, although to get the background colour of the equations to match the background colour of the pages, a small tweak was needed in the style file.

 - These blogs are a result of my working through several textbooks on various aspects of physics and mathematics.
-The pages are essentially my own notes that I took when reading these books, and my own solutions to the problems and exercises in the books.
-A list of the books I’ve used is given on the References page (see the link in the Index section on the left).
-Although this blog tries to provide self-contained summaries of topics and problems, there is no substitute for a good, coherent coverage of a complex topic so I’d strongly advise getting hold of these books, or ones like them, if you want to study a subject in depth.
+The pages are essentially my own notes that I took when reading these books.
+A list of the books I’ve used is given on the References page (see the link in the Index section on the left), and the specific section of the book used in each post is referenced at the top of the post.
+Although this blog tries to provide self-contained summaries of topics (with crosslinks to other pages for background where necessary), there is no substitute for a good, coherent coverage of a complex topic so I’d strongly advise getting hold of these books, or ones like them, if you want to study a subject in depth.

 If you have any suggestions for topics to include, or any other comments or criticisms, please do leave a comment to this message.